primus-labs/primus-fhe/fhe_cmp/readme.md

 This repository demonstrates how to **homomorphically** extract the most significant bit (MSB) of encrypted integers and perform homomorphic comparisons (>, >=, ==) using a TFHE scheme.
 It leverages:

-Below is a brief explanation of each major part of the code, details on running it, and the bit-range limitations.

 ## Overview

 The code tests two main functionalities: